kokopuffz/Project2/README.md

 ## User stories

 - As a user, I want to vote my favorite captions.
+- As a user, I want to vote my alt-text.
 - As a user, I want to look at my previous captions.
 - As a user, I want to delete my captions.
 - As a user, I want to play dev-mode.